 Betting shops have been a huge part of the culture in Britain since they were legalised in 1960.
 Before that, only ‘on-course’ betting was allowed for horse racing punters.
 Since that change though, big licensed firms such as Ladbrokes and William Hill have become some of Britain’s biggest employers and, even after the advent of online betting, there are still around 9,000 shops in the UK alone.
+In Australia, Mad Bookie and other operators also grew to become major players in the gambling industry.

 Unlike in some countries where it is perhaps still frowned upon somewhat, gambling in Britain is a major pastime and not necessarily seen as a bad thing at all by the populace.
 Despite this, strict controls still exist for placing bets in person, for example a bet can’t be placed in a pub or out on the street in public, and must be made at the event (football stadiums, race courses etc) or in licensed betting shops.